hafidaso/Renewable-Energy-Trends-Analysis/README.md

 ## 🎯 Mission

-As a data analyst at NextEra Energy, the mission is to explore multi-dimensional renewable energy data and uncover powerful insights about global trends.
+As a data analyst, the mission is to explore multi-dimensional renewable energy data and uncover powerful insights about global trends.
 The analysis addresses key questions such as:
 - Which regions are investing most efficiently in renewables?
 - How do economic, environmental, and policy factors relate to production levels?
 - What drives successful renewable energy adoption across different countries?